rezaee127/OnlineShop/README.md

 <br>

  - MVVM Architecture
- - Using LiveData, KotlinCoroutines and GitFlow
+ - Using LiveData, KotlinCoroutines , RecyclerView and GitFlow
  <br>